averykhoo/hawker-bot/templates/help.md

 /LIST list all hawkers managed by NEA
 /WEATHER 24h weather forecast (from NEA)
-/NEAR `<query>` hawkers near any place or postal code /SEARCH `<query>` find hawker centre by name
-/POSTAL `<postalcode>` hawkers near a postal code /ONEMAP `<query>` search OneMap.sg for any place or postal code
+/NEAR `<query>` hawkers near any place or postal code /SEARCH `<query>` find hawker centre by name or address /POSTAL `<postalcode>` hawkers near a postal code /ONEMAP `<query>` search OneMap.sg for any place or postal code You can also send your location to find nearby hawker centres.

-If you send a misspelled hawker centre name, the bot will try to search for it If you share your location, the bot will search for hawker centres near you

 If the bot can't find your hawker centre, then it's not managed or regulated by NEA; it's probably a privately-owned food court